AmazonPriime/BSaber-Downloader/README.md

 # BSaber-Downloader

+## No longer working as beatsaver have added cloudflare to their site, will update in the future

 Downloads songs from [BSaber](https://bsaber.com/) using data from [andruzzzhka/BeatSaberScrappedData](https://github.com/andruzzzhka/BeatSaberScrappedData) based on their difficulty, star rating and whether or not they're ranked.

 Usage: